Statement of Vision

 The Citadel strives to produce graduates who have insight into issues, ideas, and values that are of importance to society.
 It is equally important that Citadel graduates are capable of both critical and creative thinking, have effective communication skills, can apply abstract concepts to concrete situations, and possess the methodological skills needed to gather and analyze information.

-Throughout its history, The Citadel’s purpose has been to educate undergraduates as members of the South Carolina Corps of Cadets and to prepare them for post-graduate positions of leadership through academic programs of recognized excellence supported by the best features of a military environment.
+Throughout its history, The Citadel’s purpose has been to educate undergraduates as members of the South Carolina Corps of Cadets and to prepare them for post-graduate positions of leadership.
+This is accomplished through academic programs of recognized excellence supported by the best features of a military environment.
 The cadet lifestyle provides a structured environment that supports growth and development of each student’s intellect, discipline, physical fitness, and moral and ethical values.
 The four pillars which define The Citadel experience for cadets consist of these four developmental dimensions.

 A complementary purpose of The Citadel, realized through The Citadel Graduate College is to provide the citizens of the Lowcountry and the State of South Carolina opportunities for professional development by offering a broad range of educational programs of recognized excellence at both the graduate and undergraduate levels.
-These programs are designed to accommodate the needs of non-traditional students seeking traditional and demanding academic challenges.
+These programs accommodate the needs of non-traditional students seeking traditional and demanding academic challenges.

 Through its undergraduate and graduate programs, The Citadel Graduate College serves a degree-seeking population of approximately 1,200.
 The primary service area is the South Carolina Lowcountry.
 The Citadel Graduate College offers three baccalaureate degree programs (Bachelor of Science in Business Administration, Bachelor of Science in Civil Engineering, and Bachelor of Science in Electrical Engineering) and seven graduate degree programs (Master of Arts, Master of Science, Master of Arts in Education, Master of Arts in Teaching, Master of Education, Master of Business Administration, and Specialist in Education).
 Meeting the needs of the South Carolina Lowcountry in terms of instruction, public service, and research, including such initiatives as cooperative programs with other educational institutions, is an important part of The Citadel’s mission.